sbrodehl/pyPublicDecompWT/README.md

 ### `xRITDecompress`

 To comply with the original PublicDecompWT project, the pyPublicDecompWT package provides a [`xRITDecompress` executable](scripts/xRITDecompress) as well.
-Our `xRITDecompress` script is a near drop-in replacement for the original, except not writing "Decompressed file ..." to `stdout`.
+Our `xRITDecompress` script is a near drop-in replacement for the original.

+There are two changes:
+- We are not writing `Decompressed file ...` to `stdout`
+- As per UNIX convention, the short option `-s` is separated by a space, not by a colon.

-This behaviour can be enabled by passing `-v` to `xRITDecompress`.
+The former can be enabled by passing `-v` to `xRITDecompress`, however, the latter can't be emulated.
+Thus, the command line call has to be changed.

-In addition to the `-s` option we added a positional argument `files` to enable batch processing of multiple files in a single call.
+In addition to the `-s` option we added a positional argument `files` to enable batch processing of (multiple) files in a single call.

 ```
 $ xRITDecompress --help